Do you have bunions? If so, other people in your family probably have them too, as it’s common for parents to pass these to children.

 Just like with any surgical procedures, complications may occur.
 Some of the most common complications associated with bunion surgery include:

 Other complications include the recurrence of the bunion, continued pain, and nerve damage.
-The surgery could also cause overcorrection of the issue.
+The surgery could also cause an overcorrection of the issue.
 If this happens, the big toe extends away from your other toes.

 Remember, there may be other risks associated with your specific medical condition.
 Make sure you ask your foot doctor about any potential risks involved with your surgery before the date of the procedure.